fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/Making_the_parts_for_the_table.md

 * The parts are modelled with dogbones for a 6mm bit.
 * Additonal holddown screw-holes can and should be be added, also inside parts where needed.
+* The 30mm diameter circles are indications of where to put hold downs.

 ## 12 mm sheets

-The 3mm wide slots are 9 mm deep

-* Sheet 1: 12 mm torsion box parts 1
+* Sheet 1: 12 mm torsion box parts 1.
+The 3mm wide slots are 9 mm deep.

 ![wood sheet](img/parts/wood/12mm_1.JPG)
 * Sheet 2: 12 mm torsion box parts 2.
+The 3mm wide slots are 9 mm deep.
 12.5 mm pockets are 3.5mm deep.
+Mill a ledge on the outside of the circular parts to 6mm depth.
 ![wood sheet](img/parts/wood/12mm_2.JPG)
 * Sheet 3: 6 legs probe and VFD stiffeners.
+The 3mm wide slots are 9 mm deep.
 Countersink all 5 mm holes for large wood screw heads.

 ![wood sheet](img/parts/wood/12mm_3.JPG)

 ## 8 mm sheets

-The 3mm wide slots are 6.5 mm deep

-The pockets on the top edges is 4mm deep in both cases.

 * Sheet 1: 8 mm torsion box parts 1.
+The long pocket along the ledge is 4mm deep.
+The 3mm wide slots are 6.5 mm deep.
 12.5 mm pockets are 3.5mm deep.

 ![wood sheet](img/parts/wood/8mm_1.JPG)
-* Sheet 2: 8 mm torsion box parts 2
+* Sheet 2: 8 mm torsion box parts 2.
+The 3mm wide slots are 6.5 mm deep

 ![wood sheet](img/parts/wood/8mm_2.JPG)
-* Sheet 3: 8 mm torsion box parts 3
+* Sheet 3: 8 mm torsion box parts 3.
+The 3mm wide slots are 6.5 mm deep.
+The long pocket along the ledge is 4mm deep.

 ![wood sheet](img/parts/wood/8mm_3.JPG)

 ## 19 mm sheet

+* Sheet 1: 19mm Spoilboard with alignment holes, glue hold-downs and ledges on the sides.
 The pockets (ledges) on both long edges are 9.5 mm deep.

-* Sheet 1: 19mm Spoilboard with alignment holes, glue hold-downs and ledges on the sides

 ![wood sheet](img/parts/wood/19mm_1.JPG)